kryzin/kryzin-com/src/posts/my-gatsby-project.md

 - createPages slugs for posts archive
 - comments section under each post with utterances (Github)
 - Pagination for posts archive
-- createPages slugs for posts archive by tags
+- createPages slugs for posts' archive by tags
-- searchbar in posts archive
+- search bar in posts archive
-- buttons for sharing posts on fb, twitter, linkedin
+- buttons for sharing posts on FB, Twitter, LinkedIn
 - page with my public Github repos with descriptions
 - Deployed on Netlify
 - auto Lighthouse report

 ## Smaller stuff

-- layout implemented with plugin
+- layout implemented with a plugin
 - Custom icons for settings
 - featured images displayed on posts from .md
-- Author card under post title
+- Author card under the post title